davidpozoio/express-template/README.md

 # NOTES

-If you can init the project without docker you can, but you need to add other credentials for the database .env file.
+you can init the project without docker, but you need to add other credentials for the database .env file.

 The default type of database used is postgresql